leeyumsk/IRL-Subtitles/README.md

 ## Project Details

 The final goal of the project is to make AR-Glasses that can display text taken from microphones to be displayed on a heads up display to the user.
-For this, we are only using off the shelf components so that anyone can replicate the project if they so want to.
+For future replication, we are only using off the shelf components so that anyone can replicate the project if they so want to.

 <img src="/Media/OSHE_Logo_300PPI.png" width="250" >